Spring Boot DDD in Practice: Learning Domain Design through an Order System

 Therefore,

-The following are the core takeaways you must gain from this lesson.
+The core takeaway you must gain from this class is as follows.

-• The domain must always be at the center.
+• The domain must always be located at the center.

 • Business logic must be separated from technical code.

-• Connect to external systems only through Adapters.
+• External systems are connected only through Adapters.

 • The reason for dividing the structure is for "maintenance and scalability."